AmeerQatmosh/Bash-Script/README.md

 `LinuxStatus a` for option 4.

-`LinuxStatus p r h a` mix options.
+Mix options for example `LinuxStatus p r c ` for option 1,2,4.

 After completing these steps, you should be able to run the LinuxStatus command from anywhere in your Linux terminal.